 The midterms and the final exam will consist of multiple choice questions, short answer questions, and computational questions.
-You will be provided with a formula sheet.
 These will draw on both lectures and the readings and, for superior performance, you must have a clear understanding of both these sources of course content.
 You will be challenged to push beyond memorization of facts and to integrate and apply course material.
 Research shows greater long-term retention with multiple testing- not just studying-opportunities (Roediger & Karpicke, 2006).
-The final exam will be longer than the midterm exams and will be cumulative.
-Exams will be formatted as Canvas quizzes.
-We will not be using Proctorio or Respondus Lockdown during exams.
-Midterms must be completed during class time unless a different time is approved by the instructor.
+The final exam will be longer than the midterm exams and will be cumulative (70% material from the last third of the course, 30% previously tested material).